IMAGINE-Consortium/imagine/doc/source/components.rst

-While the *field objects* will do the actual computation of the physical field, given a set of physical parameters and a coordinate grid, the *field factory objects* take care of book-keeping tasks: they hold the parameter ranges and default values, they translate the dimensionless parameters used by the sampler (always in the interval :math:`[0,1]`) to physical parameters, they also store the `Priors`_ associated with each parameter of that *field*.
+While the *field objects* will do the actual computation of the physical field, given a set of physical parameters and a coordinate grid, the *field factory objects* take care of book-keeping tasks: they hold the parameter ranges, default values (in case of inactive parameters) and `Priors`_ associated with each parameter of that *field*.

 To convert ones own model into a IMAGINE-compatible field, one must create a subclass of one of the base classes available the